 One of the burdens associated with being a left handed guitar player is reduced choice when choosing your next instrument.
 In general it’s not a huge issue as there are plenty of great options out there, but sometimes you can’t help but wish that certain dream model you lust after was available lefty!

-Have you ever wondered why some companies make seemingly all of their guitars as a lefty option whilst others are happy to make none at all?
-Have you ever wondered how certain brands decide which guitars to make left handed?
-Well this article is for you!
+Have you ever pondered why some companies make seemingly all of their guitars as a southpaw option whilst others are happy to make none at all?
+Have you ever wondered how brands decide which guitars to make left handed?
+Let’s see if we can find out…

-Last month I emailed around almost every big name guitar company asking them “Why don’t guitar manufacturers produce their entire product line with a left handed option?”.
+Last month I emailed around a few well known brands and asked them “Why don’t guitar manufacturers produce their entire product line with a left handed option?”.
 The obvious answer is cost and lack of demand but I was hoping they could elaborate a little more on this – and boy did they!

 Tom Anderson Guitars